Zeioth/none-ls-autoload.nvim/README.md

 - [FAQ](#faq)

 ## Why
-**Problem**
+**Problem**:
-Normally when you use none-ls you have to manually add the sources you want to load to the option 'sources'.
+* Normally when you use none-ls you have to manually add the sources you want to load to the option 'sources'.

 **Solution**:
 * `none-ls-autoload.nvim`, automatically load your none-ls sources in a smart way, so you don't have to configure anything.